Oghenebrume50/weather-app/README.md

 # weather-app

-This is a bare-bone weather app project that focuses on building API integration skills and learning on Asynchronous calls built by [Raphael Noriode](https://github.com/Oghenebrume50).
+This is a bare-bone weather app project that focuses on building API integration skills and learning on Asynchronous calls. built by [Raphael Noriode](https://github.com/Oghenebrume50).

 ### Technologies used